DÉCOUVREZ LES 14 MUSÉES DE LA VILLE DE PARIS

 The 5,300 items in this department recount the history of fashion among France's upper classes from the Napoléonic period to around 1906, when Paul Poiret's 'Directoire' style dresses inaugurated 20th-century fashion.
 The collection is largely made up of clothes for women – 3,300 items – while men's and children's wear are represented by 1000 items each.

 On the feminine side, the collection includes numerous garments worn by elegant members of the nobility and the upper middle classes: members of the First Empire court, among them the empresses Josephine and Marie-Louise; court women of the Restoration and Second Empire periods; and such influential late-century figures as Comtesse Greffulhe, a large part of whose wardrobe is kept in the museum.
-There are, too, garments worn by actresses like Sarah Bernhardt and beautiful demi-mondaines like Cléo de Mérode; as well as signed items from such leading late-century couture houses as Pingat, Redfern, Rouff and Doucet, pieces from smaller houses, and quite a number from the ancestors of today's ready to wear clothes, already on sale in the big Paris department stores like Au Printemps, Galeries Lafayette and Au Bon Marché.
+There are, too, garments worn by actresses like Sarah Bernhardt and beautiful demi-mondaines like Cléo de Mérode; as well as labelled items from such leading late-century couture houses as Pingat, Redfern, Rouff and Doucet, and pieces from smaller houses.
+Moreover, there are also quite a number from garments made by “confection”, the predecessor to today’s ready-to-wear, already on sale in the big Paris department stores like Au Printemps, Galeries Lafayette and Au Bon Marché.

 Markedly fewer in number, the male items are mostly of a non-everyday character: prestigious civil uniforms, wedding clothes and evening wear.
 Similarly, the children's clothes tend to be those worn for ceremonies like baptisms and first communions.